Dementia care – what is sundowning?

 Maintain a positive routine

-To this end, it is helpful to draw up a timetable or schedule, with target meal times and ensuring that busy activities and outings are arranged for the morning when your loved one is feeling at their best.
+To this end, drawing up a timetable or schedule with target meal times and activities may be helpful – ensuring that busy activities and outings are arranged for the morning when your loved one is feeling at their best.
+This will also help them to get some good exposure to sunlight and physical activity which may help them feel sleepier towards the end of the day.
 Once you have a routine in place, it’s essential to stick to it.

-During the afternoon, try to engage your loved one in calming activities that don’t require too much thought.
-The aim is to undertake simple and engaging activities at this time, ones that aren’t too stimulating.
-Make sure that any clutter is tidied away, as this can cause aggravation later in the day.
+During the late afternoon, try to engage your loved one in calming activities that don’t require too much thought.
+The aim is to undertake simple and engaging activities in the afternoon hours that aren’t too stimulating.
+Ensure any clutter is tidied away, as this can cause aggravation later in the day.

 Stay calm

-Raising your voice or becoming angry will only worsen the situation, so try to remain calm, no matter what the provocation.
+An emotional outburst in reaction to theirs will only worsen the situation.
+Try to remain calm, no matter what the provocation.
 Speak in clear sentences, don’t try to rationalise with them and keep reassuring them that everything is ok.

 Encourage good sleep habits

-Try not to let your loved one have an afternoon nap if possible, as this may contribute to confusion later – if they have to take a nap, ensure that it doesn’t last too long.
+Try not to let your loved one have an afternoon nap if possible as this may contribute to confusion later – if they have to take a nap, ensure that it doesn’t last too long so they’re still able to rest at night.

 Try to minimise their caffeine intake too, or keep caffeinated drinks for the morning.